st-tech/zr-obp/README.md

 [https://arxiv.org/abs/2108.13703](https://arxiv.org/abs/2108.13703)

 # Google Group
-If you are interested in the Open Bandit Project, you can follow the updates at its google group: https://groups.google.com/g/open-bandit-project
+If you are interested in the Open Bandit Project, please follow its updates via the google group: https://groups.google.com/g/open-bandit-project

 # Contribution
-Any contributions to the Open Bandit Pipeline are more than welcome!
+Any contributions to Open Bandit Pipeline are more than welcome!
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for general guidelines how to contribute to the project.

 # License